-If you've ever gotten a tattoo when you were young, intoxicated, or both, you probably have a piece of tattoo flash art.
-Flash art are common designs, usually drawn on paper or cardboard and displayed prominently on the walls or in binders in some tattoo shops.
+Flash tattoos are common designs, usually drawn on paper or cardboard and displayed prominently on the walls or in binders in some tattoo shops.
 The selection at tattoo studios can be quite mesmerizing.

-Tattoo flash art comes in all sizes, but is typically found on 11x14 inch prints.
-Sometimes it includes a separate line drawing, which is drawn on a different sheet and used to keep the artist from needing to draw his own new outline with each tattoo.
+The art comes in all sizes, but they're typically displayed on 11x14-inch prints.
+Sometimes a design includes a separate line drawing, which is drawn on a different sheet and used so that the artist doesn't need to draw their own new outline with each tattoo.

-Flash art can either be drawn by the artist giving the tattoo, or can be bought and sold.
+Flash art may either be personally drawn by the artist giving the tattoo, or may have been sold by an artist to a shop.
 In the early days, it was usually hand-drawn locally, with shops using their own designs.
-Later, professional flash artists began to sell prints of their artwork at conventions and then, the internet.
+Later, professional flash artists began to sell prints of their artwork at conventions, and then via the internet.